 If you remember the beginning of this year, I set myself two goals for 2015.
 The first was to go below 1:50 in a half-marathon (and I got 1:45.00 in the Malaga Half Marathon) The second one was going to mean a bigger effort for me: going down 45 minutes in a 10 km race.

 I haven't had much specific time to prepare, but after finishing the half marathon I've been training focused on gaining the speed I was missing by series, intervals and shorter but intense training.
 I've done some long runs on the weekend, but most of the training has been focused on speed.

-This Saturday the 1st Marbella Spring Race took place.
-A 10km race that was run entirely in my usual training places, leaving from Puerto Banús to get to San Pedro Alcántara and back by the same route.
-Come on, I was running at home.
-So despite the fact that there was a lot of 2015 to go, it seemed to me the perfect opportunity to take the 45 minutes, I had to take advantage of "the field factor".
+This Saturday was held the I Spring Race of Marbella.
+A 10 km race that ran entirely in my usual places of training, leaving Puerto Banus to get to San Pedro Alcantara and back the same way.
+I was running at home.
+So even though there was a lot of 2015 ahead, it seemed to me the perfect opportunity to assault the 45 minutes, I had to take advantage of the "home field factor".

 Seen now from a distance, I don't know if that factor is positive or negative, because the points where I usually puncture in training by small and short slopes (really short slopes, but of those that undermine psychologically), were going to be present.

 The profile was quite flat, except for the above-mentioned small slopes and the most painful point: a one-kilometre climb from the beach to the centre of San Pedro Alcántara.
 This climb starts with a slight slope of about 700 metres in length.
 When you are already quite tired trying to keep up a similar rhythm to the one you were carrying, the last 300 metres are steep, making the climb a real leg-breaker (and rhythm-breaker).